dcwangmit01/statement-downloader/README.md

 # Activate the venv
 source .venv/bin/activate

-# Set your AWS login credentials into the environment
-export AMAZON_USER='you@domain.com'
-export AMAZON_PASSWORD='your-amazon-password'

 # Install the editable version of this amazon-browser-cli tool
 make install

 # Run the program
+#   Follow the prompts to login, and press enter to continue
 amazon-browser-cli video clear_history
 ```